Rule 613 (Consolidated Audit Trail)

 The rule allows the SROs to determine the specifics of how market participants would report data to the central repository.
 While this might allow for multiple electronic formats, the data must be reported in a way that enables the central repository to send it to regulators in a uniform electronic format.

 Under the rule, the SROs are required to submit the NMS plan to the Commission within 270 days of the date of publication of the adopting release in the Federal Register, which was April 29, 2013.
 On March 7, 2013, the Commission granted a request from the SROs for a temporary exemption so that the new deadline by which SROs must submit the NMS plan to the Commission is December 6, 2013.
 On December 6, 2013, the Commission granted another request from the SROs for a temporary exemption so that the new deadline by which the SROs must submit the NMS plan to the Commission is September 30, 2014.

 If and when the Commission approves the NMS plan, the SROs are required to report the required data to the central repository within one year after effectiveness of the NMS plan.
 Members of the SROs are required to report the required data to the central repository within two years after effectiveness of the NMS plan, with a possible exception that would provide up to an additional year for members of the SROs that qualify as small broker-dealers.

-The SROs currently are developing an NMS plan to be submitted to the Commission in accordance with Rule 613.
-The SROs have made available a wide range of information about their process for developing the NMS plan and the current status of those efforts at www.catnmsplan.com.
+The SROs have made available a wide range of information about their process for developing the NMS plan at www.catnmsplan.com.